ypriverol/github-paper/REVIEWS.md

    individuals to work in isolation for extended periods, so that their contribution cannot easily be merged back to master.

-> We agree with the reviewer.
-The current version emphasize the use of
+> Response: We agree with the reviewer.
+The current version emphasizes the use of
-> branches as short-term departures from master: "When developing
+> branches as short-term departures from the master branch: "When developing
 > different features in parallel, there is a risk to apply
 > incompatible changes in different branches/forks; these are said to
 > become out of sync.
 Branches are just short-term departures from